-When this mode is active, the settings in CV 2, CV 5, and CV 6 have no influence curve are scaled.
-This ways it is far easier to adjust the maximum speed of a locomotive to an active speed curve.
+When this mode is active, the settings in CV 2, CV 5, and CV 6 have no influence

-LokSound V4.0 M4 and LokSound XL V4.0 implement the concept of the mfx® speed curve.
-That means that the speed curve is always active and cannot be turned off with CV 29 bit 4, CV 2 and CV 5 define a scale factor around which the points of the speed
+LokPilot V4.0 M4 and LokPilot XL V4.0 implement the concept of the mfx® speed curve.
+That means that the speed curve is always active and cannot be turned off with CV 29 bit 4.
+CV 2 and CV 5 define a scale factor around which the points of the speed curve are scaled.
+This ways it is far easier to adjust the maximum speed of a loromotive to an active speed curve.

-Have a look at the speed curve in Fig. 26.
+Have a look at the speed curve in Fig. 24.
 The last entry (CV 94) is 255.
 This represents full speed.
 If you wish to reduce the maximum speed you only have to reduce the value of CV 5.
 The decoder computes (squeezes) the speed curve in such a way that the shape of the speed curve remains despite the lower maximum speed.